ecresp1el/organoid-roi-tool/README.md

 Browse images in the same folder:
 - Use the Prev / Next buttons, or press Left/Right arrow keys.
+- “Next Unlabeled” jumps to the next image without a saved ROI.

+Session & progress:
+- The app shows a progress bar (done / total) for the current folder.
+- Your place is saved automatically (folder, last image).
+Use File → “Resume Last Session” to pick up where you left off.
+- “Stop / Save Session” saves your state so you can safely close the app.

+Project‑wide progress dashboard:
+- Set the project root via Project → “Set Project Root…”.
+The project is expected to have a `wells/` directory (e.g., `project/wells/C12/day_03/...`).
+- Open the dashboard via Project → “Open Progress Dashboard”.
+- The dashboard shows totals per well and per day: Done, Total, and %.
+- “Next Unlabeled” in each row lets you jump straight to the next image without a saved ROI in that group.
+- Use “Refresh” to rescan after making changes; it also auto‑refreshes after you save an ROI.

 Preloading existing ROI:
 - If a matching ROI JSON file is already present for the image, the app auto‑loads it so you can review or edit.